Samorano323/Samorano323/README.md

 - 👋 Hi, I’m Samuel
 - 👀 I’m interested in Frontend Web Development and blockchain Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Frontend Web Development
-- 💞️ I’m looking to collaborate on real life projectts
+- 💞️ I’m looking to collaborate on real life projects to expand my skills and experience
 - 📫 You can reach me on whatsapp via +2348089184160 and abimbolasamuelayomide@gmail.com

 <!---